-Annual Growth Target (SS: Scale-Score; AT: Attainment Target) Initial ACCESS Year 2 Year 3 Year 4 Year 5 Year 6 Composite Proficiency Level 5.0 4.8 or Higher 4.0 - 4.97 Initial scale-score AT: Scale-score for (SS) plus SS 5.0 4.8 two grades progress to reach gress to reach out attainment target (AT) divided by two 3.0 - 3.9 Initial SS plus SS Year 2 SS plus SS AT: Scale-score for progress to reach to progress to reach AT 5.04.8 three grades AT divided by three divided by two out 2.0 - 2.9 Initial SS plus SS Year 2 SS plus SS Year 3 SS plus SS AT: Scale-score for progress to reach to progress to reach AT progress to reach 5.04.8 four grades AT divided by four divided by three AT divided by two out 1.0 - 1.9 Initial SS plus SS Year 2 SS plus SS Year 3 SS plus SS Year 4 SS plus SS AT: Scale-score progress to reach to progress to reach AT progress to reach progress to reach AT for 5.04.8 five AT divided by five divided by four AT divided by three divided by two grades out
+Annual Growth Target (SS: Scale-Score; AT: Attainment Target) Initial ACCESS Year 2 Year 3 Year 4 Year 5 Year 6 Composite Proficiency Level 4.8 or Higher 4.0 - 4.7 Initial scale-score AT: Scale-score for (SS) plus SS 4.8 two grades out progress to reach attainment target (AT) divided by two 3.0 - 3.9 Initial SS plus SS Year 2 SS plus SS AT: Scale-score for progress to reach to progress to reach AT 4.8 three grades out AT divided by three divided by two 2.0 - 2.9 Initial SS plus SS Year 2 SS plus SS Year 3 SS plus SS AT: Scale-score for progress to reach to progress to reach AT progress to reach 4.8 four grades out AT divided by four divided by three AT divided by two 1.0 - 1.9 Initial SS plus SS Year 2 SS plus SS Year 3 SS plus SS Year 4 SS plus SS AT: Scale-score progress to reach to progress to reach AT progress to reach progress to reach AT for 4.8 five AT divided by five divided by four AT divided by three divided by two grades out

-The English Language Proficiency Progress Index scores will range from 0.00 to 1.10 with zero points assigned to students who demonstrated no growth, 0.01 to 0.99 points will be assigned to students who demonstrated growth towards the target, and 1 to 1.1 points will be assigned to students who reached (1.0) or exceeded the target (1.01 to 1.09) with a bonus for exceeding the target by ten percent (1.10).
-A school's English Language Proficiency Progress index is the mean of student index scores.
-Two years of data will be combined for calculation of each school's English Language Proficiency Progress Index.
+In calculating this indicator, Rhode Island will first calculate student-level growth ratios which will range from 0.00 to 1.10.
+Zero points will be assigned to students who demonstrated no growth, 0.01 to 0.99 points will be assigned to students who demonstrated growth towards the target, and 1 to 1.1 points will be assigned to students who reached (1.0) or exceeded the target (1.01 to 1.09) with a bonus for exceeding the target by up to ten percent (1.10).

-The following tables illustrate how the index scores will be calculated using annual growth targets and the ontime attainment of English language proficiency.
+The following tables illustrate how the student growth ratios will be calculated using annual growth targets and the on-time attainment of English language proficiency.
 The first table below summarizes the accountability rules for the years up to and including the year the student should attain English language proficiency.
 A bonus of ten percent will be awarded to the English learner student's score when English language proficiency is achieved prior to the required year of attainment.
 The second table describes the rules that apply if a student does not meet attainment within the designated timeframe.

-Student Outcome (SS: Scale-Score) YearDid not participate in assessmentNo progress toward targetProgress toward target but attainment target not metGrade-level attainment target Grade-level attainment target met or exceed Before designated attainment year 0.00 0.00 0.01 - 1.10 (Current Year SS - Previous Year SS) / (Growth Target SS - Previous Year SS) 1.10 Designated attainment year 0.00 0.00 0.01 - 0.99 (Current Year SS - Previous Year SS) / (Attainment Target SS - Previous Year SS) 1.00 - 1.10 (Current Year SS - Previous Year SS) / (Attainment Target SS - Previous Year SS)
+Student Growth Ratio - Through Target Attainment Year (SS: Scale-Score) Year Before designated attainment year 0.00 0.00 0.01 - 1.10 (Current Year SS - Previous Year SS) / (Growth Target SS - Previous Year SS) 1.10 Designated attainment year 0.00 0.00 0.01 - 0.99 (Current Year SS - Previous Year SS) / (Attainment Target SS - Previous Year SS) 1.00 - 1.10 (Current Year SS - Previous Year SS) / (Attainment Target SS - Previous Year SS)

-Student Outcome (SS: Scale-Score; AT: Attainment Target)
+Student Growth Ratio - Past Target Attainment Year (SS: Scale-Score; AT: Attainment Target)

-Year Year Did not participate in assessment Grade-level attainment target not met Grade-level attainment target met
+Year Did not participate in assessment Grade-level attainment target not met Grade-level attainment target met

 1 year late 0.00 0.00 0.75

 2 years late 0.00 0.00 0.50

 3+ years late 0.00 0.0 0.25